glicksauce/indexr/README.md

 Read local file director for files > array of images passed into state/props > tagged images are stored in local storage > authenticated users can save their tags into database.

 ### User stories
 - Mel's son brings home his first date for dinner.
 Mel wants to show date embarassing pictures of son as a boy but has trouble finding the image.
 Her albums are sorted by year.
 But it takes a long time to search through each directory for the right picture.
-Mel however uses Indexr and with a quick search of "temper tantrum" she brings up the images she needed to entertain her guests
+Mel however uses indexr and with a quick search of "temper tantrum" she brings up the images she needed to entertain her guests

 ## MVP
 - Backend and frontend hosted on Heroku (or similiar)